 The encoding appears below.
 The instruction field names have been abbreviated, such as im12 for imm[12].
 Also note that in RISC-V immediate field names use the bit numbers within the immediate.
-So, for example, imm[4:1] (abbreviated im4:1 below) indicates that the four bits in the instruction field (a $4{10} = 0100_2$ in the example) are placed in bit positions 4:1 of the immediate.
-There is no imm[0] field in the instruction because that immediate bit is always set to zero.
+So, for example, imm[4:1] (abbreviated im4:1 below) indicates that the four bits in the instruction field $(0000_2$ in the example) are placed in bit positions 4:1 of the immediate.
+There is no field named imm[O] because the corresponding immediate bit is always set to zero.
 So, the IMM2 is computed by putting the twelve immediate bits in the instruction in bits 12:1 of the immediate, setting bit 0, the LSB, to zero.